Royal Over-Seas League

 The Royal Over-Seas League (ROSL) is a not-for-profit institution founded in 1910, dedicated to promoting international friendship pursuant to its royal charter, an ethos which binds its global membership.

 ROSL has a Grade I listed clubhouse in the heart of St James's, London, and a programme of events including a public affairs series which focuses on geopolitical issues, concerts, art exhibitions, and fine food and wine occasions.

 The extensive heritage Clubhouse includes a dining room, more than 80 bedrooms, events spaces and a garden overlooking Green Park where members enjoy al fresco dining in the summer.

 ROSL promotes young musicians and visual artists through an arts programme, including the Annual Music Competition, which is more than 70 years old.
 In 2021, the organisation introduced the Public Affairs Series and Annual Lecture, a series of events and debates featuring journalists and broadcasters, ambassadors, politicians and thought leaders.

 The ROSL Foundation, its associated charity, supports music, arts and heritage.

 Leadership

-ROSL's Patron is HM The King Charles III.
-Vice-Patron HRH Princess Alexandra KG GCVO, the President is The Rt Hon The Lord Geidt GCB GCVO OBE QSO PC, the Director General since 2020 is Dr Annette Prandzioch, and its chairman is Helen Prince.
+ROSL's patron is King Charles III.
+The vice-patron is Sir Timothy Laurence, and the president is Lord Geidt.
+The director general since 2020 is Annette Prandzioch, and its chairman is Helen Prince.